Skip to main content

 Delight Them with Their Favorites

 But don't overdo it.
-A sick child may have a poor appetite so serve up mini meals based on their favorite types of foods.
+A sick child may have a poor appetite, so serve up mini meals based on their favorite types of foods.
 Frequent small meals are easier to digest and will help meet their energy needs.
 Steer clear of rich, fried, greasy foods and lean toward simple starches such as rice and noodles, as these are easy on the stomach.
-Try bananas, rice, applesauce or toast if they are a bit queasy.
+Try bananas, rice, applesauce or toast if your child is a bit queasy.
 If you can get in some vegetables, go for it, but focus more on getting kids nourished.

 Try Chicken Soup

-Try making your own from last night's roasted chicken or buy low-sodium stock.
+Try making your own soup from last night's roasted chicken or buy low-sodium stock.
 Soup is warm, soothing and an accepted remedy.
-It also will help provide for your child's fluid needs.
+It also will help meet your child's fluid needs.
 For a more filling soup, add some rice or noodles and cooked, chopped vegetables.
 A couple tablespoons of oat flour can be used to thicken soups while heating.

 Find a Nutrition Expert